purpleK2846/DiffBatt/readme.md

 **Introduction**
 ================

 Battery degradation remains a critical challenge in the pursuit of green technologies and sustainable energy solutions.
 Despite significant research efforts, predicting battery capacity loss accurately remains a formidable task due to its complex nature, influenced by both aging and cycling behaviors.
 To address this challenge, we introduce DiffBatt, a novel general-purpose model for battery degradation prediction and synthesis.
+Discover how DiffBatt leverages GenAI to enhance battery technology in our [paper](https://arxiv.org/abs/2410.23893)!

 ![](./diffbatt.png)